 For regular neighbourhood noise (lawnmowers, over-excited dogs, crying babies, etc.), I would suggest that our SlimWall acoustic fence is best.
 It’s our most affordable solution, and offers a 20+ dB reduction, making it an easy, effective choice for the average homeowner.

 To effectively tackle traffic noise, the wall needs to be as close as possible to the road, providing a physical barrier between house and noise – if you live on the high side of road, you may need a taller wall.
 Also, the closer you are to the noise wall, the better it'll perform; noise moves in straight lines for the first 10m, and then changes into vertical waves.
 However, the fence or wall can still be effective at 20-30m if you go higher.

-I'd personally recommend our signature product, VogueWall, as it offers a noise reduction of +25dB and meets or exceeds 95% of acoustic specifications we see.
-It’s been used by McDonalds, KFC, Caltex and ALDI, as well as along highways for road noise barriers, because it’s the best acoustic performance for price.
+I'd personally recommend TrendWall (if you're after a sleek fence post aesthetic) or VogueWall (for a more robust wall post aesthetic), as they offer a noise reduction of +25dB and meets or exceeds 95% of acoustic specifications we see.
+They've been used by McDonalds, KFC, Caltex and ALDI, as well as along highways for road noise barriers, because it’s the best acoustic performance for price.
 Basically, you’re getting commercial-grade noise reduction with a beautiful residential aesthetic!

 How to reduce noise from air-conditioning units

 Going back to noise types, HVAC units emit low frequency noise, which needs to be absorbed rather than reflected.

 AcoustiSorb is our noise absorption panel, and the highest performing composite noise wall panel on the Australian market, with a Noise Reduction Coefficient (NRC) of <0.9.
 It’s more expensive than our other panels, but it’s incredibly powerful and effective; recently, it was used in the Opera House stage renewal project and on the Harbour Bridge, simultaneously!